Categories: Technology

 The Pentagon launches the Technology and National Security Fellowship for STEM graduates to work alongside policymakers in Congress and the DoD, so they can make better informed decisions about using cutting-edge technologies.

-Politicians, for the most part, don’t have clue how technology works, yet these are the elected officials who set policies and regulate its use.
+Politicians, for the most part, don’t have a clue how technology works, yet these are the elected officials who set policies and regulate its use.

 The Department of Defense (DoD), on the other hand, is quite knowledgeable about many emerging technologies, but being a federal agency, it is slow to get anything done.